 Some designers add more padding to select areas like the heel and the toes to reduce pressure from impacts when you run.
 Pros recommend more padding for long-distance running, more so on roads and hardtop.
 Get the best socks to improve your running performance.

 Wool has some nifty characteristics to improve breathability.

 Wool can trap air, making it an excellent insulator.
-Even when wet, this fabric wicks moisture away from the material better than others, to maintain the pockets of air which offer insulation.
+Even when wet, this fabric wicks moisture away from the material better than others, to maintain the pockets of air that offer insulation.
 As a result, by making the socks breathable, you can expect it to keep your feet cool.
 However, such positive effects can only be seen in moderate temperatures.
-It is counterintuitive to use thick wool in scorching temperatures.
+It is counterintuitive to use thick wool socks in scorching temperatures.

 With excellent breathability, your feet will hardly smell.
 The repugnant odors stem from bacteria, that need a warm and moist environment to breed.
 Merino wool goes a step further by having natural antimicrobial properties, as seen in the Rockay Accelerate.
 By making the condition non-conducive for bacteria to multiply, you will be curtailing the negative impacts they might bring.

 Additionally, wool absorbs UV radiation, and the merino type has an SPF (sun protection factor) of 40+.
 What this figure means is that ultraviolet radiation does not penetrate through merino more than once in forty tries.
 However, that figure is also determinant on the weave’s density, since a thicker fabric means less penetration.
 When placed side to side with most other fabrics, merino wool will be a clear winner in the least radiation penetration scores.

 With a higher rating, manufacturers can then make thinner and more breathable fabrics with merino, if sun protection is somewhat a concern to you.
 What you should avoid the most when it comes to running socks are other natural fibers.
 At least, with synthetics, their fibers do not cling together, like how cotton would.